ultimatecoder/cpython/Doc/tutorial/floatingpoint.rst

    0.1

-Just remember, even though the printed result looks like the exact value of 1/10, the actual stored value is the nearest representable binary fraction.
+Just remember, even though the printed result looks like the exact value of 1/10, the actual stored value is the nearest re-presentable binary fraction.

 Interestingly, there are many different decimal numbers that share the same nearest approximate binary fraction.
 For example, the numbers ``0.1`` and